 Event Target for Confluent

-If a password is required, then consult the Secrets guide for additional information about how to add the password as a secret.
+If a password is required, consult the Secrets guide for additional information on how to add the password as a secret.

 the topic which will require setting the

 Deploying an Instance of the Target

 Open the Bridge creation screen and add a Target of type

 In the Target creation form, provide a name for the event Target and add the following information:

 - Password Secret: Reference to a TriggerMesh secret containing the password associated with the user accessing the Kafka cluster as discussed in the prerequisites.